bobh66/nameko-examples-k8s/k8s/README.md

 $ helm --kube-context=minikube install --name cache  --namespace examples stable/redis
 ```

-With three steps above RabbitMQ, PostgreSQL and Redis are installed along with persistent volumes, kubernetes services, config maps and any secrets required a.k.a. `Amazing!`
+RabbitMQ, PostgreSQL and Redis are now installed along with persistent volumes, kubernetes services, config maps and any secrets required a.k.a. `Amazing`!

 Verify all pods are running: